koii-network/docs/develop/microservices-and-tasks/quote-of-the-day-example-task/google-doodle-task.md

+---
+title: "Example Task: Google Doodle"
+description: Google Doodle task is a simple Koii task for retrieving and validating a scrapped doodle.
+It is a simple Koii task and an excellent way to get started writing Koii tasks.
+image: img/thumbnail.png
+sidebar_label: "Example Task: Google Doodle"
+---

 # Example Task: Google Doodle

 **Google Doodle** task is a simple Koii task for retrieving and validating a scrapped doodle.
 It is a simple Koii task and an excellent way to get started writing Koii tasks.